dvdzmr/grandeomega-MacOS-app/README.md

 Clone or download this repository

-You can clone by typing ```git clone https://github.com/dvdzmr/grandeomega-MacOS-app.git``` whilst in your preferred folder.
+You can clone by typing ```git clone https://github.com/dvdzmr/grandeomega-MacOS-app.git``` in terminal whilst in your preferred folder.

 I suggest typing ```cd Downloads``` first if you are not familiar with the terminal, that way this folder shows up in your downloads folder.